Single-cell transcriptomics: Gene ontology enrichment

 Gene Ontology (GO) term enrichment is a technique used to identify which GO terms are over-represented or under-represented in a given set of genes.
 In single-cell analysis input list of genes of interest can be selected based on differentially expressed genes or groups of genes generated from biclustering.
-The number of genes annotated to a GO term in the input list is normalised against the number of genes annotated to a GO term in the background set of all genes in genome to determine statistical significance.
+The number of genes annotated to a GO term in the input list is normalized against the number of genes annotated to a GO term in the background set of all genes in genome to determine statistical significance.

 Pseudotemporal ordering

 Pseudo-temporal ordering (or trajectory inference) is a technique that aims to infer gene expression dynamics from snapshot single-cell data.
 The method tries to order the cells in such a way that similar cells are closely positioned to each other.
 This trajectory of cells can be linear, but can also bifurcate or follow more complex graph structures.
 The trajectory, therefore, enables the inference of gene expression dynamics and the ordering of cells by their progression through differentiation or response to external stimuli.

 The method relies on the assumptions that the cells follow the same path through the process of interest and that their transcriptional state correlates to their progression.
 The algorithm can be applied to both mixed populations and temporal samples.